Charles Donald

 Previously Mark was a partner in the corporate finance departments of KPMG London and KPMG Frankfurt.
 Prior to this Mark worked at PwC Corporate Finance and Robert Fleming & Co., Lazard Brothers and A.T.
 Kearney.

 Mark was appointed Chair of Angel Trains in February 2021.
-He has been a non-executive director of DP World, the ports and logistics operator, since 2014 and has chaired its Audit and Risk Committee since 2018.
-Mark was previously non-executive director of the Submarine Delivery Agency, non-executive director and chairman of the audit committee of Eurostar International Limited and senior independent director of LCR.
+Mark was previously non-executive director of the Submarine Delivery Agency, non-executive director and chairman of the audit committee of Eurostar International Limited, non-executive director and audit and risk committee chair at DP World and senior independent director of LCR.